 2. Getting rote ‘I like/What do you like?’ interchanges only.

-5. Teaching students to have conversations only when prompted or on their favorite topics.
+5. Teaching students to have conversations only on their favorite topics.

 I knew that there must be a way to build conversation skills visually and avoid these issues.
 But it took me years of trial and error before I came up with these methods.
 They really worked for my students on the autism spectrum.
 You can have the same success that I did with these clinician-tested therapy materials.

-I’m thrilled beyond measure that there are students out there making progress in conversation skills that I had a part in helping!
+I am thrilled beyond measure that your students are making progress in conversation skills.

-See what happy buyers at my TpT store said:
+See what happy buyers of the Conversation Bundle at TpT said:

-This FREE Getting Started with Conversation Guide will help you assess your students’ current status, plan therapy, and measure progress.
+Get this FREE SLPs’ Conversation Tool Kit for Autism.
+It will help you assess your students’ current status, plan therapy, and measure progress.
 Priceless!

 Are you stressed for time?
 Are you too busy to create your own materials?
 The Conversation Guide is so useful, you will want to check out the therapy materials that go with it.
 This thorough bundle is full of a multitude of engaging activities for differentiated instruction.
 There are tons of skill-building activities, printable games, worksheets, homework, books, and fun conversation activities.
 You will have plans and activities for the year!